Guide to China’s Social Security System | Who Pays What?

 China’s Social Security System consists of 5 mandatory insurance schemes (pension fund, medical insurance, industrial injury insurance, unemployment insurance and maternity insurance) + a housing fund (only applicable to Chinese employees).

 China’s social security law was promulgated by the central government, but its administration and specific details are governed by local authorities.
 For instance, for each benefit, the employee and employer contributions rates and base differs as per the local jurisdiction and are subject to annual changes and reforms.

-What makes the payroll in China quite complex is that the contribution rates for social insurance and housing fund are updated every year and change according to city jurisdiction, for example, Shanghai and Beijing has different contribution rates and bases as following:
+What makes the payroll in China quite complex is that the contribution rates for social insurance and housing fund are updated every year and change according to city jurisdiction, for example, Beijing, Shanghai and Guangzhou have different contribution rates and bases as follows: